|

 The nature of what it is to be a human being is not a political or

-- Independence is shown through a flouting of convention.
+- Independence was shown through a flouting of convention.
 Obviously, a

-philosophy that rejects the social nature of man cannot be the
+philosophy that rejects the social nature of man would have a difficult

-- Three causes of human misery: desire are said to be desire, indulgence, and ignorance.
+- Three causes of human misery: desire, indulgence and ignorance.

 - The ascetic self-discipline and training achieved by "following nature"